CreasolTech/domoticz_lua_scripts/README.md

 Called every minute

-Silly script that check the raining rate, and if above 8mm/h disable external socket in the garden (connected to the Xmas tree!!)
+Script that checks the raining rate and wind speed, and performs several functions:

+* If **raining rate is over 8mm/h, disable external socket in the garden** (connected to the Xmas tree!!).

-Also, checks wind speed and direction and disable ventilation when wind speed is zero or wind comes from south or west, where there are few building using wood stoves generating bad smoke smell.
+* Checks wind speed and direction and **disable ventilation when wind speed is zero or wind comes from south or west, where there are few building using wood stoves generating bad smoke smell**.

-Also, it send a buzzers alert the evening when trash bin should be carried out:
+* Send **buzzer alert if a trash bin should be carried out**:
   * 1 beep (followed by 4s pause) for paper
   * 2 beeps (followed by 4s pause) for plastic/metal
   * 3 beeps (followed by 4s pause) for unsorted
   * 4 beeps (followed by 4s pause) for glass

   It's programmed to work with the [cheap DomBusTH module](https://www.creasol.it/DomBusTH) which can be placed in a blank cover (in a wallbox) and already provide a piezo buzzer output, red+green+white leds, touch sensor (simulating a pushbutton, that can be used to cancel the alarm), other 4 I/Os, temperature and humidity sensors.
 [DomBusTH video](https://www.youtube.com/watch?v=6bJ_igU9jgo)

+* **Enable/Disable gate power supply to reduce energy consumption and improve antitheft security**: check vehicle position to determine if it's approaching (gate should be enabled) or it's moving away (gate should be disabled).
+In any case, the gate power supply is turned OFF when the alarm system is in NIGHT or AWAY mode.

 ## Script to compute self-consumption power and percentage, and self-sufficiency percentage
 Files: script_time_selfconsumption.lua config_power.lua globalfunctions.lua globalvariables.lua